scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/caleb-week-twelve-2022-power-rankings/index.md

 #### Week Twelve Points: 123.84

 Is this the new World Beaters?
-Chris saved up and used all his FAAB money just at the right time to really make a push for the playoffs.
-They were good moves, but also very risky.
-Knight is unproven and Watson could be very rusty especially in his first two week back (and honestly I hope he sucks and this backfires on you just because hes a scum bag… and cause I didn’t get him for my $0 play).
-But if Chris is able to make it in, hed probably beat Andrews team like Kareem Hunt
+Chris saved up and used all his FAAB money just at the right time to make a push for the playoffs.
+They were good moves but also very risky.
+Knight is unproven, and Watson could be very rusty, especially in his first two weeks back (and honestly, I hope he sucks and this backfires on you just because he's a scum bag and because I didn't get him for my $0 play).
+But if Chris can make it in, he will probably beat Andrews's team.

 | Name           | Team    | Depth |
 | -------------- | ------- | ----- |